 Heel or With Me

-This where you teach your pet to pace up with you while you’re taking them out for a walk.
+This is where you teach your pet to pace up with you while you’re taking them out for a walk.
 While doing this start with your pet is on a leash.

-First, face them to the direction you both will walk to stand side by side and make eye contact and say the word ‘’heel’’ and start walking.
+First, face them in the direction you both will walk to stand side by side and make eye contact and say the word ‘’heel’’ and start walking.
 Whenever your pets’ pace increases or becomes faster pull the leash a little and say ‘’heel’’ until they’re by your side again.

 Every time they refocus on you and listen to your command, reward them.
 Repeat the method in your yard, then start in your neighborhood thane busier streets.